 After such a long climb, people sometimes get disoriented.
 When we finally reach the Grand Couloir above Tête Rousse, I get questions like, “Why are we going down here?
 That’s not where we came from!”
 Oh, but it is.
 It’s just the lighting has changed.
 After descending the corridor, we spend the night in the hut and prepare a victorious return to Chamonix.
 Congratulations, you’ve earned one of the finest feathers you could don in your cap.

 When the emotions finally sink in after a good night’s rest, the first thing that usually comes to everyone’s mind is “What’s next?”
-That’s the magnetic pull of the Alps.
-Many of my beginner clients go on to become avid mountaineers, bagging peaks all around the world.
+That’s the magnetic pull of the Alps and the fantastic climbing options in Chamonix—maybe you’ll go back to the Alps for some rock climbing in the Dolomites.
+Many of my beginner clients go on to become avid mountaineers, bagging peaks all around the world—for example, your future challenge might just be climbing Mount Shasta.
 I hope those of you reading this will also get to experience the unmistakable rush only a big mountain can give!

 Other Key Details I Recommend for First-Time Mont Blanc Climbers

 The importance of insurance

 Dolores LaChappele said: “When you dance with the mountain, the mountain always leads,” and I couldn’t agree more.
 Mountaineering is a perilous, unpredictable sport and I always recommend my clients get mountain insurance before a trip.
 In most countries becoming a member of an Alpine club is a good way to do that.
 But bear in mind that, if any accident were to happen during the ascent, the amazing folks from the PGHM—the gendarmerie’s mountain rescue platoon—are up to the task.
 Their training, response time, and professionalism is unparalleled.

 Why hiring a guide will improve your trip?